Lim Koon Teck: Bukit Sembawang Estates Limited

-In 1968, he became Chairman of newly formed Bukit Sembawang Estates Limited, listed on the Singapore Stock Exchange.
+In 1968, Lim became chairman of newly formed Bukit Sembawang Estates Limited, listed on the Singapore Stock Exchange.
 The company's first year ended 31 March 1969 with a profit and after acquiring Bukit Sembawang Rubber Co.
-Lt.d of Britain.
-He served as Chairman till his death.
+Ltd. of Britain.
+He served as chairman till his death.

 Lim heard that Bukit Sembawang Rubber Estate had short-sold 500 acres to a syndicate for $3,000 an acre, the price the Admiralty and Air Force had paid the estate for much more land that was used for the Seletar Navy and Air bases.
 He knew that the price ought to have been at least double.
-He informed Lee Kong-Chian who was dismayed.
-Lee Kong-Chain had a lot of shares in Bukit Sembawang Estate.
-At his suggestion Lim went to London to address the Board of Drectors there and was appointed a Director with a responsibility for Sales.
+He informed Lee who was dismayed.
+Lee had a lot of shares in Bukit Sembawang Estate.
+At his suggestion Lim went to London to address the Board of Directors there and was appointed a Director with a responsibility for Sales.

 Lim's interest in taking up the Directorship with Sembawang Estate was to help people through the construction of low-cost housing.
 His first project involved 100 acres at Sembawang, Upper Thomson Road, entirely built under his supervision, and sold at prices below that being charged by the syndicate who had bought the land earlier (for Serangoon Gardens estate). between eight and nine hundred houses, selling for between eight and twelve thousand dollars, were sold.

 Lim then looked at Yio Chu Kang Road and began there with Mimosa Park, with the same idea.
 To sell cheap houses.
 Lim was happy to be able to help those less well-to-do get a roof over their heads.
 He did all he could to keep the price of houses down, often selling 10 to 15 percent below what other developers were charging.
 Over a thousand houses were built and sold that way.

 Building Society of Malaya, Limited

 Lim was a Director of the Building Society of Malaya, Limited, for a great many years.
 The Building Society of Malaya, formed in 1938 by S. H. Peck, closed down in 1942, when Singapore fell.
 The Society's slogan was, "Don't Pay Rent - Buy Your Own Home," and its closely mimicked the methods of British building societies.
 The Society was re-organised and reopened in August 1948.
-Lim, together with Lee Kong-Chian, W. Munro and Ng Sen-Choy were associated with S. H. Peck, as Directors.
+Lim, together with Lee Kong-Chian, W. Munro, and Ng Sen-Choy were associated with S. H. Peck, as Directors.

+St. Andrew's School

+In later years Lim would become the first Old Boy's representative on the Board of Governors of St. Andrew's School, Singapore.
+Lim Lim became the 8th president of the Saint Andrew's School Old Boys Association (SAOBA Home | St Andrew's Alumni) in 1952 and concentrated on raising funds for the School Building Project and on the promotion of sports among members of the OBA.
+The play Lady Precious Stream was hosted again by the SAOBA raising $15,615 for the School Building Fund.